This Dutchy travelled far…

 Again it was magical, especially since most of my loved ones were there to be part of it.

-I made a deal with Chris that we would have a professional photographer this time.
+I made a deal with Chris that this time we would have a professional photographer.

 The first time we didn’t get one and till this day I regret it the most!